Most have already been restored, but this is the first thing you need to check. Go to

 where xxxx represents the name of the sub-directory containing your files, e.g. family, history, misc, etc.

 IMPORTANT: For your home page to display as the default, it must be named index.htm, index.html, or index.shtml.
 If your home page is named something else, your top level URL will deliver a 403 error and you will have to enter a complete URL to view your site, e.g.

 If it does not appear at the above URL(s), it has not been restored and you will need to

 Request your site be restored at:

-The process of scanning and restoring your website will take
+The process of scanning and restoring your website can take

 2 to 4 weeks.
 When you have verified your site has been restored, you will then need to

 Reset your password and agree to the Terms and Conditions and Privacy Statement.
 Go to https://useraccount.rootsweb.com/websites/requestChangePassword to request a password reset.

 Passwords must be between 10 and 32 characters long, and must contain at least one uppercase letter, one lower case letter, one number, and at least one of the following special characters: _ ! @ # ( )